shieldworks/aegis-web/docs/register.md

 * Is bound to a certain service account,
 * And as a certain name.

-When the time comes, **Aegis** will read this identity, and learn about which workload is requesting secrets, and than it can make a decision to deliver the secrets (*because the workload is registered*) or deny dispatching the secrets (*because the workload is unknown/unregistered*).
+When the time comes, **Aegis** will read this identity and learn about which workload is requesting secrets.
+Then it can decide to deliver the secrets (*because the workload is registered*) or deny dispatching them (*because the workload is unknown/unregistered*).

 > **ClusterSPIFFEID is an Abstraction**
 >
 > Please note that `Identity.yaml` is not a random YAML file:
-> It is a binding contract, and it abstracts a host of operations
+> It is a binding contract and abstracts a host of operations
-> behind-the-scenes.
+> behind the scenes.
 >
 > For every `ClusterSPIFFEID` created this way,
 > `SPIRE` (Aegis’ identity control plane) will deliver an **X.509 SVID**